wistia/labtools/README.md

 ### Parse an embed code

+Take an embed code and parse it so we can query or manipulate it.

     var embedCode = Wistia.EmbedCode.parse("[embed code string]");

 ### Check the type of embed code

-    // If you're checking against a string.
+If you're checking against a string:

     Wistia.EmbedCode.isIframe("[embed code string]");
     Wistia.EmbedCode.isPopover("[embed code string]");
     Wistia.EmbedCode.isApi("[embed code string]");

-    // If you want to see what type was returned
+If you want to see what type was returned by Wistia.EmbedCode.parse:
-    // by Wistia.EmbedCode.parse:

     embedCode instanceof Wistia.IframeEmbedCode
     embedCode instanceof Wistia.PopoverEmbedCode
     embedCode instanceof Wistia.ApiEmbedCode